 Old-Fashioned Jello Pretzel Salad Recipe

-Hello no-bake cheesecake filling!
-I love you!
-This dessert is almost totally no-bake—you’ll need just 10 minutes to bake the pretzel crust to crisp, buttery perfection.
-The cheesecake filling is a simple blend of cream cheese and sugar that’s whipped until fluffy.
+The cheesecake filling blends cream cheese and sugar until light and fluffy.
 I love that it tastes just as good as a cheesecake that has baked for an hour in the oven.

 Top the cheesecake layer with pre-made whipped topping to add extra sweetness and texture.
-Then spread on strawberry Jello to make this dessert pretty as well as tasty.
+Then, spread on strawberry Jello to make this dessert pretty as well as tasty.
 Don’t forget lots of sliced fresh strawberries for the finishing touch!

-ingredients to make strawberry jello pretzel salad
+ingredients to make strawberry jello pretzel salad.

-• Butter – You can use salted or unsalted butter.
+• 8 tablespoons butter – You can use salted or unsalted butter.

 Variations